amiantos/amiantos/README.md

 > People have been thinking too long that art is a privilege of the museums & the rich.
 Art is not business!
 It does not belong to banks & fancy investors.
 Art is food.
 You can't eat it but it feeds you.
 Art has to be cheap & available to everybody.
 Art soothes pain!
 Art wakes up sleepers!
 Art fights against war & stupdity!
 Art sings halleluja!
 Art is for kitchens!
 Art is like good bread!
 Art is like green trees!
 Art is like white clouds in blue sky!
 [ART IS CHEAP!](https://breadandpuppet.org/cheap-art/why-cheap-art-manifesto)

-If you sponsor me on GitHub or Patreon, or buy PiBar on the Mac App Store, it's likely that the funds will help cover my monthly donations to [Amnesty International](https://www.amnesty.org/en/), [Humane Society](https://www.humanesociety.org), [PETA](https://www.peta.org), and [Save the Manatee Club](https://www.savethemanatee.org).
+If you sponsor me on GitHub or Patreon, or buy PiBar/dotBeat on the Mac App Store, the funds will help cover my monthly donations to [Amnesty International](https://www.amnesty.org/en/), [Humane Society](https://www.humanesociety.org), [PETA](https://www.peta.org), and [Save the Manatee Club](https://www.savethemanatee.org).

 ### Apps
 * [PiBar](https://github.com/amiantos/pibar) - Manage your Pi-hole(s) from your macOS menu bar